raphaelmarshall/What-happens-when.../README.rst

 TLS handshake
 -------------
+The Transport Layer Security (TLS) handshake is the process by which a client and a server establish a secure encrypted connection.
+Here are the steps involved in a successful TLS handshake:

+1. Client Hello: The client initiates the handshake by sending a "ClientHello" message to the server.
+This message includes:

+*   The TLS version the client supports.
-* The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.
+*   A list of cipher suites (encryption algorithms) and compression methods supported by the client.

-* The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
-The certificate contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key can be agreed upon.

-* The client verifies the server digital certificate against its list of trusted CAs.
-If trust can be established based on the CA, the client generates a string of pseudo-random bytes and encrypts this with the server's public key.
-These random bytes can be used to determine the symmetric key.

-* The server decrypts the random bytes using its private key and uses these bytes to generate its own copy of the symmetric master key.
+*   A random value (Client Random) and any session ID if resuming a previous session.

+2. Server Hello: Upon receiving the ClientHello message, the server responds with a "ServerHello" message, which includes:

+*   The TLS version chosen for the connection.
+*   The chosen cipher suite from the list provided by the client.
+*   A random value (Server Random).
+Optionally, the server may request a client certificate or indicate that it will not require one.

+3. Server Certificate: The server sends its digital certificate to the client, which includes:

+*   The server's public key.
+*   Information about the server, such as its domain name.
+*   The digital signature of the certificate authority (CA) that issued the certificate.

+4. Server Key Exchange (optional): In some cases, the server may send additional data to allow the client to generate the premaster secret, which is used to derive session keys.
+This step depends on the chosen cipher suite and whether the server's key exchange method requires it.

+5. Server Hello Done: The server sends a "ServerHelloDone" message to indicate that it has completed its part of the handshake.

+6. Client Certificate (optional): If the server requested a client certificate, the client sends its digital certificate to the server.

+7. Client Key Exchange: The client generates the premaster secret, encrypts it with the server's public key obtained from the server certificate, and sends it to the server.

+8. Change Cipher Spec: The client sends a "ChangeCipherSpec" message to indicate that it will start encrypting data with the negotiated parameters.

-* The client sends a ``Finished`` message to the server, encrypting a hash of the transmission up to this point with the symmetric key.
+9. Finished: The client sends a "Finished" message, which is a hash of all previous handshake messages sent in both directions, encrypted with the negotiated encryption parameters.

-* The server generates its own hash, and then decrypts the client-sent hash to verify that it matches.
-If it does, it sends its own ``Finished`` message to the client, also encrypted with the symmetric key.

-* From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.
+10. Change Cipher Spec (Server): The server receives the "ChangeCipherSpec" message from the client and transitions to encrypted communication.

+11. Finished (Server): The server sends its "Finished" message, which is a hash of all previous handshake messages, encrypted with the negotiated encryption parameters.

+12. Established Secure Connection: Both client and server have now completed the handshake.
+They can exchange encrypted application data over the secure connection using the negotiated encryption parameters.
 If a packet is dropped
 ----------------------